thejaywhy/randomjy-hugo/content/posts/name-of-the-wind.md

 date = "2015-10-19T21:39:35-04:00"
 description = ""
 keywords = ["book"]
-title = "name of the wind"
+title = "The Name of the Wind"

 +++
 [The Name of the Wind](http://www.amazon.com/The-Name-Wind-Kingkiller-Chronicle/dp/0756404746) by Patrick Rothfuss is the first of a 3 part fantasy series.
 The book is the "Day One" telling of a three day story by the books main character.